swordcube/friday-again-garfie-baby/README.md

 I do have hopes for Codename to get better though, as these issues seem to have been mainly caused by that bad apple in the dev team, and they have been kicked from the team

-But it's too late for me to go back to Codename at this point :/
+But it's too late for me to go back to Codename at this point, since i started making this engine before all of this started to get resolved 🔥🔥🔥

+---

 **V-Slice:**
+Again this is all going to be **subjective**, but I need to get this off my chest

 So you know how I said Codename's codebase was kinda overcomplicated?
-Yeahhhh...so funny story...

-Again this is all going to be **subjective**, but I need to get this off my chest

 ***It's So Much Worse.***

-It's really hard to find what you're looking for in this codebase, because it's either in some folder that doesn't make much sense, or it's nested deep within like 5 util classes

-The code itself looks like it's doing **way** more than it has any right to, and the modding has some major problems as of Funkin' v0.6.4, some of which being:
+The code itself looks like it's doing way more than it has any right to, and said code is hard to find because it's contained within some random folder that might not even relate to the thing you're looking for!

+Variable names can also change and become over-complicated for no reason seemingly at random:
+- One of the recent Funkin' updates (think it was 0.6.0??) changed the naming of option pages to option **codexes**??

+...not to mention the modding has some major problems as of Funkin' v0.6.4, some of which being:

 - Mods stop loading entirely if the API version no longer matches the game version,